 WHAT IS A WORKING DOG?

-Working dogs are bred and developed with attributes necessary to perform jobs such as guarding property, personal protection, pulling sleds/carts and performing rescues, tracking, crowd control and so forth.
-The type of work performed and the working temperament are key factors that determine the breeding philosophy of working dogs.
+Working dogs are bred and developed with attributes necessary to perform jobs such as guarding property, personal protection, pulling sleds/carts and performing rescues, tracking, crowd control etc. The type of work performed and the working temperament are key factors that determine the breeding philosophy of working dogs.

 The type of work performed is the key factor that separates certain groups of working dogs from others.
 Herding breeds are great candidates for protection work.
 The best police style working dogs are directly drawn from practical herding stock, and not merely “herding” dogs that are pet or show dogs.